 Common by-product ingredients include lungs, spleen, kidneys, brain, blood, bone, fatty tissue, stomachs, and intestines (without their contents).

-These are parts of the animal that are regularly consumed by humans in many parts of the world.
+Many parts of the world regularly consume these animal parts.
 By using these parts in cat food, manufacturers are able to provide valuable nutrients while reducing waste.

 Quality Assurance from USDA-Inspected Facilities